t-silverthorne/paper_oscDetectionLimitedBudget/README.md

 # Overview
-This private repository contains code for optimizing rhythm detection experiments with frequency uncertainty.
 There are two main components to this repository:

-1. Code for supporting our manuscript, found mainly in figs_for_paper/ and results/ directories.
+1. Supporting code for our manuscript, found mainly in `figs_for_paper/` and `results/` directories.
-2. Code that will eventually be packaged as a standalone R package, found in the R/ directory with unit tests in tests/.
+2. Code that will eventually be packaged as a standalone `R` package, found in the `R/` directory with unit tests in `tests/`.

 Closer to the release of the paper, items (1) and (2) will likely be split into separate repositories.

 # Installation of non-standard packages

 Two non-standard R packages are used in this repository and their installation instructions are given below.

+Before installation, the user should download Rstudio and open the `oscDetectPaper.Rproj` file located in the root directory of this repo.
+This will ensure that all dependencies are installed locally and will not affect any pre-existing R environments.

 ## CVXR
 We require a specific branch of the CVXR repo.
-It can be installed by starting an R session and running the following:
+It can be installed by opening an R console running the following:
 ```R
 # Make sure you have devtools
 require(devtools)